myildirim6198/ESP32-S3-Remote-Controller/README.md

    -DARDUINO_USB_MODE=1
    -DARDUINO_USB_CDC_ON_BOOT=1
 ```
-- Note to configure the COM-Port according to device manager and how it is recognized from the End device
+- Note to configure the COM-Port according to device manager and how it is recognized by the End device